TysonTran/LV_Real_Estate/README.md

 #### How does a move out affect profit?
  - When the home is relisted, it is pushed up to market rent giving more income
  - Each move out requires cleaning and repairing the home for a new tenant
- - More expenses incurr because the time it takes to repair home and get it rerented out takes about a month
+ - More expenses incur because the time it takes to repair home and get it rerented out takes about a month
  - Also have to pay administrative fees to property management to find new tenants
  - New tenants usually have a lot of maintenance request the first 6 months of tenancy because they find broken things that the old tenant lived with